This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This cenote is famous for the light beams which cascade into the cenote cave. it has become a famous location for Instagrammers who come there to take pictures of the glorious light rays streaming through the roof of the cenote onto the circular platform below and the brilliant clear waters of the cenote.

-As always, it is recommended that you plan your visit early in the day to avoid the crowds.
-But in order to fully experience the magical light beams, it’s best to go during the late afternoon.
+As always, it is recommended that you plan your visit early in the day to avoid crowds.
+But to fully experience the magical light beams, it’s best to go during the late afternoon.

 If you plan to swim in Cenote Suytun, be ready to wear a life jacket as they are compulsory.
 They are also complementary and will be given at the entrance of the cenote.